alucryd/oxyromon/README.md

         -a, --address <ADDRESS>    Specify the server address [default: 127.0.0.1] -h, --help                 Print help information
         -p, --port <PORT>          Specify the server port [default: 8000]

+## oxyromon-benchmark

+Benchmark oxyromon

+Gives some idea about the various read/write performance of the ROM and TMP directories.
+It will also rank checksum algorithms, typically CRC should be the fastest, followed by SHA1, and then MD5.
+Your mileage may vary depending on your architecture.

+    USAGE:
+        oxyromon benchmark [OPTIONS]

+    OPTIONS:
+        -c, --chunk-size <CHUNK_SIZE>    Set the chunk size in KB for read and writes (Default: 256) [default: 256]
+        -h, --help                       Print help information